Sudharshanmajji/sustainable-smart-city/README.md

 # sustainable-smart-city
-Sustainable Smart City

-A collaborative Smart City application developed as part of the IBM SkillsBuild Generative AI Internship in association with APSCHE.
-The project explores the use of Generative AI and Python to address urban management challenges through intelligent, data-driven solutions.

-Note: This repository contains the project developed during the internship.
-The implementation was completed collaboratively by the project team.
-My contribution primarily involved participating in project activities, testing, documentation, and understanding the overall system architecture.

-Project Overview

-The Sustainable Smart City project aims to demonstrate how Artificial Intelligence can assist in improving urban services by integrating smart technologies for better decision-making and citizen support.

-The project focuses on:

-Smart city management
-AI-assisted citizen services
-Sustainable urban development
-Intelligent information retrieval
-Cloud-based project workflow
-Technologies Used
-Python
-Generative AI Concepts
-IBM SkillsBuild Learning Platform
-Git & GitHub
-Repository Structure
-Projectfiles/
-│
-├── api/
-├── VideoDemo/
-├── Requirement Analysis
-├── Project Planning
-├── Project Design
-├── Performance Testing
-├── Documentation
-└── README.md
-Features
-AI-assisted Smart City solution
-Team-based software development
-Project planning and requirement analysis
-Design documentation
-Testing artifacts
-Demonstration video
-Learning Outcomes

-Through this internship project, I gained exposure to:

-Software Development Life Cycle (SDLC)
-Team collaboration
-Requirement analysis
-Project documentation
-Generative AI concepts
-GitHub project management
-Acknowledgements

-This project was completed during the IBM SkillsBuild Generative AI Internship conducted in collaboration with APSCHE.
-I appreciate the opportunity to learn modern AI concepts and collaborative software development practices through this internship.
+# 🌆 Sustainable Smart City

+A collaborative Smart City application developed during the **IBM SkillsBuild Generative AI Internship** in collaboration with **APSCHE**.
+The project explores the application of **Generative AI** and **Python** to support sustainable urban management and citizen-centric services.

+> **Note:** This repository represents a collaborative internship project.
+My contribution included project participation, documentation, testing, and understanding the overall system architecture.
+It is maintained here as part of my internship portfolio.

+---

+## 🚀 Project Overview

+The objective of this project is to demonstrate how Generative AI can assist in solving real-world urban challenges through intelligent automation and data-driven decision making.

+---

+##  Technologies Used

+* Python
+* Generative AI Concepts
+* IBM SkillsBuild Platform
+* Git & GitHub

+---

+## Repository Contents

+* Project Documentation
+* Requirement Analysis
+* Project Planning
+* System Design
+* Performance Testing
+* API Files
+* Demonstration Video

+---

+## Learning Outcomes

+During this internship, I gained exposure to:

+* Software Development Life Cycle (SDLC)
+* Team Collaboration
+* Requirement Analysis
+* Software Documentation
+* Generative AI Fundamentals
+* GitHub-based Project Management

+---

+##  Acknowledgements

+This project was completed as part of the **IBM SkillsBuild Generative AI Internship** conducted in collaboration with **APSCHE**.
+It provided valuable exposure to collaborative software development and modern AI concepts.

+---